imperva/dsfkit/README.md

     3. ${access_key}: AWS access key which provides access to the AWS account where you want to deploy DSF.
     4. ${secret_key}: AWS secret key which provides access to the AWS account where you want to deploy DSF.
     5. ${region}: AWS region where you want to deploy DSF.
     6. ${web_console_cidr}: A list of CIDR blocks each surrounded by "" and separated by commas, which will allow DSF Hub web access once it is deployed.
-E.g., using ["0.0.0.0/0"] makes the Hub web console public.
+E.g., using ["0.0.0.0/0"] makes the  DSF Hub web console public.
 It is recommended to specify a more restricted IP and CIDR range.

 7. Click on **Launch Instance**.
-At this stage, the Installer Machine is initializing and will automatically create all necessary resources (DSF Hub, Agentless Gateway's, etc.).
+At this stage, the Installer Machine is initializing and will automatically create all necessary resources (DSF Hub, Agentless Gateways, etc.).

 8. Run SSH to installer machine from your computer or another computer which has access to the installer machine:
     ```bash